 Check Your RV and Site for Safety

-- Bring your animals inside during any kind of bad weather.
+- Bring your animals inside during any bad weather.

 - Get your emergency preparedness kit out.